vamuigua/jekyll-now/_posts/2014-3-3-Hello-World.md

 **1.Overriding**-also called *run-time polymorphism*;the compiler determines which method will be executed, and this decision is made when the code gets compiled.is a type of function which occurs in a class which inherits from another class.
 An override function "replaces" a function inherited from the base class, but does so in such a way that it is called even when an instance of its class is pretending to be a different type through polymorphism.

 **2.Overloading**-also *compile-time polymorphism*;s the action of defining multiple methods with the same name, but with different parameters.
 It is unrelated to either overriding or polymorphism.

+**Chrome Developer Tools**
+The Chrome Developer Tools are a set of web authoring and debugging tools built into Google Chrome.